guardian/next/jekyll/_posts/2014-11-26-your-feedback-answered.md

 ## Image sizes

-Images are a key element of great storytelling, and we know how much our readers value our attention to the quality of the photojournalism we use.The consensus was that the current site had a large number of images but often the quantity and size of these (many are what we call thumbnail) meant they didn’t really contribute to the narrative of a particular story or to the hierarchy of stories.
+Images are a key element of great storytelling, and we know how much our readers value our attention to the quality of the photojournalism we use.
+The consensus was that the current site had a large number of images but often the quantity and size of these (many are what we call thumbnail) meant they didn’t really contribute to the narrative of a particular story or to the hierarchy of stories.
 Our new layout (using, what we call, “containers”) enables us to integrate images more effectively.
 As part of the evolution of the new website we also want our pictures to communicate hierarchy or what we call the relative importance of stories to each other, so on the new site you will often see fewer, but better displayed images.

 ## Use of colour